 Bats made a very high proportion of their visits to the rewarding option

-The bats made a very high number of visits to the rewarding option, quickly abandoning an option when it stopped being rewarding after a reversal and switching to the other (Figure 2).
+The bats made a large number of visits to an option when it was rewarding, and when it stopped being rewarding after a reversal they abandoned it within 10 visits to switch to the other.
+(Figure 2).
 A consistent pattern emerged over all three nights: a sharp decrease in the proportion of visits to the formerly rewarding option immediately following a reversal, concomitant with a rapid increase in visits to the newly rewarding option.
 There are two particularly interesting points about this overall pattern: the behaviour during the first bins of each block; and the changes between the first night and the following two nights.

-At the start of the first night, in the very first bin of ten visits when the bats did not yet have any information about the available options and had never experienced a reversal, the Proprew (the proportion of visits to the rewarding option) averaged across individuals was close to chance: 54.5% [95% CI 46.8–62.3].
-Within the next ten visits however, Proprew increased to 92.1% [95% CI 87.196.4] and by the last bin of this first block was 99.3% [95% CI 97.9100].
-Immediately after the first experience of a reversal, the Proprew dropped down to 13.6% [95% CI 8.4–18.8] in the first ten visits but came back up to 96.4% [95% CI: 92.9–99.3] by the last bin of this block.
+At the start of the first night, in the very first bin of ten visits when the bats did not yet have any information about the available options and had never experienced a reversal, the Proprew (the proportion of visits to the rewarding option) averaged across individuals was close to chance: 54.5% [95% CI: 46.8–62.3].
+Within the next ten visits however, Proprew increased to 92.1% [95% CI: 87.1–96.4] and by the last bin of this first block was 99.3% [95% CI: 97.9–100].
+Immediately after the first experience of a reversal, the Proprew dropped down to 13.6% [95% CI: 8.4–18.8] in the first ten visits but came back up to 96.4% [95% CI: 92.9–99.3] by the last bin of this block.

 At the very start of the second and third nights, in the first bin of visits before any experience of a reversal on that night, the average Proprew of all the bats was 69.8% [95% CI: 64.6–74.7].
 This was significantly higher than random choice and higher than the Proprew in the corresponding bin of the first night.
 However, the Proprew on the second and third nights also showed the pattern of a decrease immediately after a reversal and then increase to a high proportion overall at 94.8% [95% CI: 94.1–95.5], comparable to the 93% [95% CI: 91.8–94.1] on the first night.